 But there is still more work to do.

 By 2017, it is our goal to be a K4-K12 Apple Distinguished School.
 To get there, we need to provide every student with access to an iPad – what we’ve experienced as our biggest tool in creating a personalized learning experience.
 This action aligns with our priority of a personalized learning experience for all grades at TFA.
 Additionally, to increase accessibility we plan to deliver 90% of our curriculum in a digital format for 7th-12th grade.
 Books will be available for home use, but gone will be days of students carrying their weight in books on their backs to and from school every day.

-I look fondly on my memories of TFA a few years ago, when we had big dreams of a collaborative learning environment immersed with the latest technology – and only owned a cart of 24 iPads!
+Looking back at TFA, when we had big dreams of a collaborative learning environment immersed with the latest technology – and only owned a cart of 24 iPads!
 However, our visionary leadership believed what could be, and one small step at time expanded technology at TFA so we could offer every available opportunity to our rising Christian leaders.

 Now, by the time a TFA student graduates they will be familiar with integrating technology in their learning environment, additionally familiar with the use of such apps like Educreations, Telligami, Arasma, Kahoot, Nearpod, and Notability, to name a few.
 It is our hope to expand our students’ skills even more through the addition of Coding and 3D Printing courses, adding to their resumes and increasing their technological proficiencies in a competitive job market.